 Attraction

-It is estimated to be up to 500 years old with a diameter of seven metres at its base and a height of 24 metres.
+It is estimated to be up to 500 years old, with a diameter of seven metres at its base and a height of 24 metres.

 The Peramangk people once utilised the Herbig Family Tree as shelter.
-You can still see the tree's coolamon scars (evidence of Aboriginal people carving wooden dishes out of the tree's bark).
+Visitors can still see the tree's coolamon scars (evidence of Aboriginal people carving wooden dishes out of the tree's bark).
 The site remains an important place of Peramangk culture and connection.

 Today the Herbig Family Tree remains a tangible link to both Indigenous and early European local heritage.